Harmeet2504/sql-challenge/README.md

-# SQL-challenge
+# SQL
-Summary: Creating a PostgreSQL database using records of employees of a corporation from the 1980s and 1990s in the form of six CSV files, and use SQL queries to perform data analysis.
+**Summary: Creating a PostgreSQL database using records of employees of a corporation from the 1980s and 1990s in the form of six CSV files, and use SQL queries to perform data analysis.

 The following was performed:

 **1. Data Modeling:** The CSVs are inspected to sketch out an ERD of the tables using tool at (http://www.quickdatabasediagrams.com).
 An ERD diagram is attached as a result.
             ![](https://github.com/Harmeet2504/sql-challenge/blob/master/Data-modeling-ERD.png)